SwN & Conservation

 Harmonious Coexistence

 We put in a great deal of effort to minimise our disturbance while the birds are singing and maximise the awareness for our audiences of their conservation needs both on our site and more generally.
 Singing With Nightingales would be self-defeating if the audience disturbed the Nightingales with our presence.
-After nine years, we can safely say that the majority of birds sing irrespective of the audience’s presence and our music-making.
+After ten years, we can safely say that the majority of birds sing irrespective of the audience’s presence and our music-making.
 The birds’ reactions to our audiences are generally no different from their reactions to passing bird-watchers, casual walkers, families, traffic and industry.
 In confirmation of the bird’s safety of this project, the population on our Sussex site has been increasing every year.

 The 45-60 minutes we spend in hushed silence near their sing-spot on a few nights is a fraction of the time they spend singing and would not, we have been expertly informed, interfere in a female’s search for a male.
 This is a long drawn-out process and is just as determined by the female's daytime inspection of the male's chosen territory.